News Ngā Karere

 Media play an important role in helping the public understand the scale and impact of abuse in care.
 If media people would like to attend and/or report on a Royal Commission public hearing, you must adhere to these Media Guidelines which include applying to attend/report within five business days.
 If you have an media enquiry, please contact: firstname.lastname@example.org or 027 298 2094.

-Helen Potiki has been appointed as Acting Executive Director of the Abuse in Care Royal Commission of Inquiry.
+Helen Potiki has been announced as the Executive Director for the Abuse in Care Royal Commission for the remaining duration of the Inquiry.